History of Christian thought on persecution and tolerance: Expulsions of Jews in Europe from 1100 to 1600

-Anti-semitism
+Antisemitism

-The term anti-semitism was coined in the nineteenth century; however, many Jewish intellectuals have insisted that modern anti-semitism, which is based on race, and the religiously based anti-Judaism of the past, are two different forms of a single historical phenomenon.
-Other scholars such as John Gager make a clear distinction between anti-Judaism and anti-semitism.
-Craig Evans defines anti-Judaism as opposition to Judaism as a religion, while anti-semitism is opposition to the Jewish people themselves.
-Langmuir insists that anti-semitism did not become widespread in popular culture until the eleventh century when it took root among people who were being buffeted by rapid social and economic changes.
-Anders Gerdmar sees the development of anti-semitism as part of the paradigm shift of early modernity that replaced the primacy of theology, and the tradition of Augustine, with the primacy of human reason.
+The term antisemitism was coined in the nineteenth century; however, many Jewish intellectuals have insisted that modern antisemitism, which is based on race, and the religiously based anti-Judaism of the past, are two different forms of a single historical phenomenon.
+Other scholars such as John Gager make a clear distinction between anti-Judaism and antisemitism.
+Craig Evans defines anti-Judaism as opposition to Judaism as a religion, while antisemitism is opposition to the Jewish people themselves.
+Langmuir insists that antisemitism did not become widespread in popular culture until the eleventh century when it took root among people who were being buffeted by rapid social and economic changes.
+Anders Gerdmar sees the development of antisemitism as part of the paradigm shift of early modernity that replaced the primacy of theology, and the tradition of Augustine, with the primacy of human reason.

-Some have linked anti-semitism to Christian thought on supersessionism.
+Some have linked antisemitism to Christian thought on supersessionism.
 Perhaps the greatest Christian thinker of the Middle Ages was Thomas Aquinas, who continues to be highly influential in Catholicism.
 There is disagreement over where exactly Aquinas stood on the question of supersessionism.
 He did not teach punitive supersessionism, but did speak of Judaism as fulfilled and obsolete.
 Aquinas does appear to believe the Jews had been cast into spiritual exile for their rejection of Christ, but he also says Jewish observance of Law continues to have positive theological significance.
-For all the destructive consequences of supersessionism, Padraic O'Hare writes that supersessionism alone is not yet anti-semitism.
-He cites Christopher Leighton who associates anti-Judaism with the origins of Christianity, and anti-semitism with "modern nationalism and racial theories".
+For all the destructive consequences of supersessionism, Padraic O'Hare writes that supersessionism alone is not yet antisemitism.
+He cites Christopher Leighton who associates anti-Judaism with the origins of Christianity, and antisemitism with "modern nationalism and racial theories".

 The Latin word deicidae was a translation of the Greek word that first appeared in Melito of the second century.
 Augustine had long ago rejected the concept, but the accusation began to flourish, within the altered situation of the High Middle Ages, when it was used to legitimize crimes against the Jews.
 The debate within Christian thought over the transubstantiation of the communion host helped foster the legend that Jews desecrated it.
 The ritual murder legend can also be tied to the accusation of Jewish deicide.
 By 1255, when Jews were charged with Hugh of Lincoln's ritual murder, it was not the first time they had been charged with such a crime.
 At other times, such allegations were rejected after full investigations had been conducted.